fblecha/readinglist/README.md

 * (WIP) Lean Customer Development: Building Products Your Customers Buy by Cindy Alvarez
 * (WIP) The Matheny Manifest: A Young Manager's Old-School Views on Success in Sports and Life by Mike Matheny and Jerry B. Jenkins
 * (WIP) The Big Short: Inside the Doomsday Machine by Michael Lewis
+* (WIP) Hooked: How to build Habit-Forming Products by Nir Eyal and Ryan Hoover
 * The Industries of the Future by Alec Ross
 * THE Checklist Manifesto by Atul Gawande
 * Good to Great by Jim Collins